The Psychology of Silent Treatment Abuse and 10 Ways To Deal With It

 Once you figure this out, you should immediately voice out your concerns.
 You do not want to blow it out of proportion until you are sure, but you don’t want to leave it for fear of it festering.

-Watch this video for ideas for setting boundaries in friendships and relationships:
+Watch this video for strategies on setting boundaries in friendships and relationships:

 2. Validate their feelings

-This might be quite the ask, as we are requesting that you validate the feelings of someone that is currently hurting you.
+This might be quite the ask, as we request that you validate the feelings of someone who is currently hurting you.

-But you need to understand that they are probably hurting too.
-Someone has to reach out, and it might as well be you.
+But you need to understand that they are probably hurting, too.
+Someone has to reach out, and it could be you.

 3. Endeavor to remain calm